The Journalism Program offers a Journalism minor.

 - FMST-355 Documentary Film: History and Theory

 - FMST-399 CBL: Social Justice Documentary

 - GOVT-393 Comparative Pol Theory

 - JUPS-333 Alternative Media and Post-Colonial Communication

 - SEST-601 Media, Public Opinion and National Security

-Students will apply as sophomores during their spring semester.
-Eligibility to apply will be based on overall academic performance and the strength of the application essay.
-Demonstration of interest in journalism, such as prior newsroom experience through internships and/or campus news media participation, is also very important.
+Students are invited to apply during the spring semester.
+Acceptance will be based on overall academic performance and the strength of the application essay.
+Demonstration of interest in journalism, including newsroom experience through internships or campus media, will be regarded as a positive factor.

 For more information on the minor, see http://journalism.georgetown.edu.

 (For course listings for Journalism see Schedule of Classes)